diwu1989/timesink/README.md

 Rocksdb is stored at /tmp/timesinkdb/
 Clean this directory if you want to wipe all queued events

-If `go build` complains about rocksdb, then just grab the source of RocksDB 5.18.4, make shared_lib, and make install it.
+If `go build` complains about rocksdb, then just grab the source of RocksDB 5.18.4, `make shared_lib`, and `make install` it.